py5coding/py5book/reference/sketch_convert_shape.md

 Passed shape object types must be known to py5's shape conversion tools.
 New object types and functions to effect conversions can be registered with [](py5functions_register_shape_conversion).

 The `convert_shape()` method has builtin support for the conversion of shapely and trimesh objects.
 This will allow users to explore the geometry capabilities of those libraries.
+Look at the online ["2D Shapes and Shapely"](/integrations/shapely) and ["3D Shapes and Trimesh"](/integrations/trimesh) Python Ecosystem Integration tutorials for more information.
+You can also create your own custom integrations.
+Look at the online ["Custom Integrations"](/integrations/custom_integrations) Python Ecosystem Integration tutorial to learn more.

 ## Signatures